2 A short history of aviation

 The first successful non-stop flight over the Atlantic Ocean took place in May 1927.
 American aviator Charles Lindbergh accomplished this feat by flying solo in a custom-built, single-engine monoplane named the Spirit of St. Louis.
 Lindbergh departed from Roosevelt Field in New York and landed in Le Bourget Field near Paris, France.
 In June 1928, Amelia Earhart made history by becoming the first woman to fly across the Atlantic, albeit as a passenger rather than as the pilot.
 The flight took place from Newfoundland, Canada, to Wales, and Earhart gained significant recognition for her participation in this groundbreaking journey.
 In May 1932, she became the first woman to fly solo non-stop across the Atlantic Ocean.
 Amelia Earhart disappeared in 1937, during an attempt to circumnavigate the globe.
 She and her navigator were en route over the Pacific Ocean when communication with them was lost.
 Despite extensive search efforts, they were never found, and their fate remains a mystery.

 Technological advancements in aviation were profound during this time.
 The development of jet engines by Hans von Ohain and Sir Frank Whittle revolutionized aviation, leading to faster and more efficient aircraft.
 In the 1920s, Jimmy Doolittle became interested in instrument flying, which involved using cockpit instruments to navigate and control an aircraft instead of relying solely on visual cues.
 One of his notable accomplishments was the invention of the artificial horizon and directional gyroscope, which provided pilots with crucial information about the aircraft’s attitude and heading.
 Doolittle advocated for the integration of instrument flying into pilot training and aviation practices.
-His efforts led to the establishment of instrument flight rules (IFR) and the implementation of instrument training programs in aviation.
+His efforts led to the establishment of Instrument Flight Rules (IFR) and the implementation of instrument training programs in aviation.

 As the world moved closer to World War II, rapid advancements in aircraft design, such as the introduction of monoplane fighters and strategic bombers, transformed aerial warfare.
 Notable aircraft of the era included the Supermarine Spitfire and the Messerschmitt Bf 109, which would become iconic symbols of aerial combat during the war.